Imminent Health Hazard – Voluntary Closure Decision Tree

 - State the hazard in plain language at the top so readers know immediately why the closure is happening.

-- Include the next update time so staff know when to expect more information.
+- Set a next-update time so staff and leadership know when to expect the next status message.

-- Track acknowledgment or safety check-ins when people may still be on site or need to confirm they received the notice.
+- Require acknowledgment or safety check-in when people may still be on site and accountability matters.

-- Do not mark the alert urgent unless the hazard truly requires immediate response and interruption of normal work.
+- Do not mark the alert urgent unless the hazard truly requires immediate response and quiet-hours bypass is justified.

 What this template typically catches